-Sierra Skye Looks Smoking Hot In A Sultry Red Bikini: ‘Sweet As Can Be’
+Sierra Skye Looks Smoking Hot In A Sultry Red Bikini: 'Sweet As Can Be'

 The bikini top she wore had ruffled trim along the top and bottom of the cups, adding a feminine twist to the ensemble.
 The neckline dipped in the middle, showing off a hint of cleavage, and a thin set of strings extended from each cup and tied in the middle.
 The strings draped down over her cleavage, drawing even more attention to her chest.

 Thin straps extended from the corners of the cups around her neck, securing the garment.
-The vibrant red hue looked gorgeous against her bronzed skin, and the piece appeared to have a subtle print on it that drew the eye towards her curves.
+The vibrant red hue looked gorgeous against her bronzed skin, and the piece appeared to have a subtle print on it that drew the eye toward her curves.

-She paired the unique top with simple yet sexy bottoms, which consisted of little more than a tiny triangle of fabric paired with thin straps.
+She paired the unique top with simple, yet sexy bottoms, which consisted of little more than a tiny triangle of fabric paired with thin straps.
 The bottoms were a high-cut style, with the strings tied near her natural waist, accentuating her hourglass shape.

-She placed one hand on a nearby surface, and positioned the other over one of her breasts for a sultry vibe.
-She also added a few accessories to finish off the look, including two delicate rings, a bracelet, and some hoop earrings.

-Her fans absolutely loved the share, and the post racked up over 37,300 likes within three hours of going live, as well as 287 comments from her eager audience in the same time span.
+Her fans absolutely loved the share, and the post racked up over 37,300 likes within three hours of going live, as well as 287 comments in the same time span.

 "My precious princess," one fan wrote, followed by a string of flame emoji.

-“Tiny waist, pretty face,” another follower chimed in.
+"Tiny waist, pretty face," a second person chimed in.

-“Ooo you are very sexy,” a third fan remarked, including a heart eyes emoji in the compliment.
+"Ooo you are very sexy," a third fan remarked, including a heart-eyes emoji in the compliment.

-“The figure on you,” yet another follower commented, captivated by Sierra’s incredible physique.
+"The figure on you," yet another follower commented.

-A few days ago, as The Inquisitr reported, Sierra shared another sultry post captured while she was in the kitchen.
-She stood in front of a partially open refrigerator while wearing a pink satin dress that was nearly backless, with just a few straps criss-crossing her back.
+A few days ago, as The Inquisitr reported, Sierra shared another sultry post that was captured while she was in the kitchen.
+She stood in front of a partially open refrigerator while wearing a pink satin dress that was nearly backless, with just a few straps crisscrossing her back.
 In the short clip, she swung her ponytail before swaying her hips gently from side to side.